maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 _This page provides guidance on upgrading to Spring Framework 6.0._

 ## Upgrading to Version 6.0

+### Core Container

+The JSR-330 based `@Inject` annotation is to be found in `jakarta.inject` now.
+The corresponding JSR-250 based annotations `@PostConstruct` and `@PreDestroy` are to be found in `jakarta.annotation`.
+For the time being, Spring keeps detecting their `javax` equivalent as well, covering common use in pre-compiled binaries.

+### Data Access and Transactions

+Due to the Jakarta EE migration, make sure to upgrade to Hibernate ORM 5.6.x with the `hibernate-core-jakarta` artifact, alongside switching your `javax.persistence` imports to `jakarta.persistence`.
+The corresponding Hibernate Validator generation is 7.0.x, based on `jakarta.validation`.

 ### Web Applications

+Due to the Jakarta EE migration, make sure to upgrade to Tomcat 10, Jetty 11, or Undertow 2.2.14 with the `undertow-servlet-jakarta` artifact, alongside switching your `javax.servlet` imports to `jakarta.servlet`.

 Spring MVC and Spring WebFlux no longer detect controllers based solely on a type-level `@RequestMapping` annotation.
 That means interfaced based AOP proxying for web controllers may no longer work.
 Please,